 Why do we need this newsletter?

-- No one is covering all the aviation/aerospace promotion efforts in K-12 education, diversity or recruiting and retention, all serious issues in aviation & aerospace .
+- Few are covering all the aviation/aerospace promotion efforts in K-12 education, diversity or recruiting and retention, all serious issues in aviation & aerospace .

 - We all agree our greatest hurdle is convincing coming generations aviation and aerospace are not the old industrial complexes that is now our reputation.